ilcapitanomaldini/blog/_posts/2021-2-21-Memory-Analysis.md

 ### ips file analysis (using symbolication)

 ips files are crash reports generated from iOS(go to the Organizer, to Library Device Logs, and Import).
-For memory related issues, jetsam files are generated which are described in the section below but still the ips files might have a linked root cause and would provide some more insights.
+For memory related issues, jetsam files are generated which are described in the section below but still the ips files might have a linked root cause and could provide some more insights.

 ###### Helpful links: